cloudmesh/metric/microsoft/README.md

 This project requires both MongoDB and ElasticSearch to be installed and running (together, so MongoDB needs a replica set plugged into Elastic).

+## Setup

+You will need a configuration file calle "ak_api.cfg" in place with your Microsoft API key to run the script.
+See [example.cfg](example.cfg) for an example.

 ## Usage

 This project is a work in progress.